-The main learning objective of the course is to gain a set of state-of-the-art spatial econometric tools important in solving applied research problems where interactions among spatial units matter.
-The course focuses on the spatial models and methods with empirical illustrations.
-Upon completion of the course, students should be able to identify and formally test the possible existence of spatial dependence in the empirical studies they face, and be able to apply suitable spatial econometric models and methods learnt from the class to address issues related to spatial dependence, social interaction, social network, etc. As spatial econometrics is a fast-growing field with many problems remaining open, this course also serves as a channel for students to find suitable research topics for their PhD programs.
+The main learning objective of the course is to equip students with a set of state-of-the-art spatial econometric tools important in solving applied research problems where interaction among spatial units matters.
+Upon completion of the course, students should be able to

+- (i) identify and formally test the possible existence of spatial/social effects in the empirical studies they face, - (ii) apply suitable spatial econometric models and methods learnt from the class to address issues related to spatial effects, social interactions, social networks, etc., - (iii) write their own programs in Matlab or Python in cases where the existing packages do not suit the models and methods they adopted.

+As spatial econometrics is a fast-growing field with many problems remaining open, this course also serves as a channel for students to find research topics for their PhD study.